Serving all people by providing personalized health and wellness through exemplary care, education and research.

 GUAIFENESIN; HYDROCODONE (gwye FEN e sin; hye droe KOE done) helps to temporarily stop or reduce a dry and nonproductive cough.

 Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
-Take this medicine with food or milk if it upsets your stomach.
-Take your doses at regular times.
-Do not take your medicine more often than directed.
-If you are taking this medicine on a regular basis, do not suddenly stop taking it.
-Your doctor may want to slowly lower your dose.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
+Take your medicine at regular intervals.
+Do not take it more often than directed.

 Side effects that you should report to your doctor or health care professional as soon as possible: